synfig/synfig-docs-dev/docs/common/building.rst

 -------

 .. note::
-    For compiling Synfig on WIndows we use MinGW installation in MSYS2 environment.
+    For compiling Synfig on Windows we use MinGW installation in MSYS2 environment.

     Alternative for that approach could be to build using MSVC and Microsoft vcpkg (https://github.com/microsoft/vcpkg), but we haven't digged into that yet.
 Any help on this matter is appreciated here - https://github.com/synfig/synfig/issues/860.